Diamond Necklace (film): Critical reception

 The movie received generally positive reviews.
-The film was noted for its performances, visuals, story and its realistic portrayal.
+The film was noted for its performances, visuals, story, and realistic portrayal.
 Rediff rated the film 3.5 out of 5 stars and concluded that "One can just end by saying that Lal Jose puts his might behind the change sweeping Malayalam Cinema of late and has come out with a Diamond Necklace that is not to be missed."
 Times of India gave the film 3 out of 5 stars and commented "it is a beautifully shot movie put together with some stirring moments and hearty one-liners by scriptwriter Dr. Iqbal Kuttippuram."

 Box office

 The film was both commercial and critical success.
-It ran over 100 days in theatres.
+It ran for over 100 days in theatres.
 It grossed £7,263 from 2 theatres in the opening weekend in the United Kingdom.

 Accolades

 Fahadh won the Asianet Youth Icon Award for this film.
 Gauthami won the Best Supporting Actress and Vidyasagar received the Filmfare Award for Best Music Director and was nominated for a SIIMA Award for Best Music Director.
 It won the Asiavision Awards for Best Movie and Best Performer of the Year for Fahadh.